Your Complete Guide to HVAC Contractor License Renewal in Texas

 🗓 Renewal Timeline

-- Begin your course at least 30 days before your license expires to ensure processing time.
+• Aim to start your continuing education at least 30 days before your expiration date to allow ample processing time.

 🛠 Steps to Renew